derf/wii-sensors/README.markdown

 Accepted volumes are 0 ..
 255, the default is 64.

+## wiiplay-mpd

+Outputs music played on a local MPD on the Wiimote speaker.
+Requires `wiispkr` in the current working directory and `sox` in $PATH.

+Usage: ./wiiplay-mpd *btaddr* [*volume*]

+If the MPD does not have a suitable FIFO output, wiiplay-mpd will output a suitable configuration snippet.

 ## wiispkr

 Plays an 8bit 2kHz signed PCM file on the wiimote speaker.
 You can create one